voila-dashboards/voila/docs/source/deploy.rst

 `ngrok <https://ngrok.com>`__ is a useful tool to expose local servers to the public internet over secure tunnels.
 It can be used to share Voilà applications served by a local instance of Voilà.

-The main use case for using Voilà with ngrok is to quickly share a notebook as an interactive application with
+The main use case for using Voilà with ngrok is to quickly share a notebook as an interactive application without having to deploy to external hosting.

 .. warning::